Dwarf jay

 The dwarf jay (Cyanolyca nanus) is a species of bird in the family Corvidae.
-It is endemic to Mexico.
+It is native to the sierra Madre de Oaxaca (Mexico).
 Its natural habitat is subtropical or tropical moist montane forests, specifically comprising an oak-pine mix.
 As its name would imply, this is the smallest member of the family Corvidae at 20–23 cm long and weighing 41 g.
 It is threatened by habitat loss.